GazaliAhmad/GazaliAhmad/README.md

   An exploration of how variables gain meaning only when interpreted within economic and social context.

 - **COVID-19 Trend Analysis**
-  A practical exercise in cleaning and analysing messy, real-world public health data.
+  A practical exercise in cleaning and analyzing messy, real-world public health data.

 - **AI Persona Design (Dr Greyson Rouhe)**
   An experiment in behavioural constraints, guardrails, and controlled LLM interaction for system safety.